Born at Washington, D.C. on February 21, 1837, he earned

-the while serving aboard the USS Richmond on March 14, 1863, during the Civil War.
+the Medal of Honor while serving aboard the USS Richmond on March 14, 1863, during the Civil War.
 He was also known as “John Rush” and was known in the Navy by that name.

 Rank and organization: First Class Fireman, U.S. Navy.
 Born: 1835 Washington, D.C.
 Accredited to: District of Columbia.
 G.O.
 No.: 17, 10 July 1863.